 Take Time Off To Housetrain Your Dog Properly

-Start Using A Crate The Day You Bring Him Home
+Start Using A Crate The Day You Bring Them Home

 Crate training is the easiest way to teach a dog bladder and bowel control because dogs don’t like to soil their sleeping and eating areas.